Ninja Re Bang Bang: Music video

 Most references are taken from Natari.jp, which also shows pictures of the filming.

 The music video was shot at the end of February in a studio in the Kanagawa prefecture.
 The filming was done completely in greenscreen, with 3D rendered computer graphics later added.
 Although the filming was mostly virtual, filming involved physical effects, such a trampoline for jumping scenes, a giant fan to simulate wind.

 In the music video, Kyary alternates between two characters, a ninja and a princess.
 Choreographer Maiko described the dancing as 'completely ninja', with shuriken throwing motion, high jumps, while still keeping a feminine side while singing 'blooming petals are dancing'.
 The clothes styles for the ninja are 'black clothes' and 'women's trousers', with a katana and head band chosen by Kyary.
 Kyary additionally commented that the outfit was 'really cool, they should sell it in Harajuku'.
 The other character is the 'badly behaved princess', with an antique kimono in 'shocking pink' color and an ornate hairpin (kanzashi) made specially to Kyary's taste.

 The opening scene shows Kyary riding on a Japanese koi fish with loving eyes, a pun on 'koi' which means love in the lyrics.

 Kyary already referenced The Drifters' Hige dance in her music video for Pon Pon Pon.
 Ken Shimura from The Drifters and Yuuka have a similar character to the badly behaved princess, stupid princess Yuuka.
-In the episode of Ken Shimura's Stupid Lord (志村けんのバカ殿様) that aired on the 20th of February 2015, the Stupid Lord and Princess Yuuka had a skit where Princess Yuuka is dressed in shocking pink and plays Mottai Night Land on her CD player.
+In the episode of Ken Shimura's Stupid Lord (志村けんのバカ殿様) that aired on 20 February 2015, the Stupid Lord and Princess Yuuka had a skit where Princess Yuuka is dressed in shocking pink and plays Mottai Night Land on her CD player.